athertahir/aws/Episode_12/12_Launching an EC2 instance.md

 ![](./1_M3d_gak90cyn6hZ4wiUMAw.png)

-Now type the following commands in the terminal to start an apache server
+Now type the following commands in the terminal to start an apache server.

 ```
 sudo yum update -y